Tigertazz/DSPP-EV-Analysis/README.md

 - Linear regression analysis was used to map correlations between these metrics.
 - A dimension table for manufacturers was created to streamline the analysis and avoid data duplication.

-## Conclusion

-The analysis demonstrated that while there is a market for all EVs studied, not all are equally suited for the average UK commuter.
-The final recommendations narrowed down the best options to those that balance cost, range, and efficiency.
-Despite these findings, personal preference played a significant role in my final decision to purchase a **Kia EV6**.
-This vehicle offered a compelling combination of design, range, and practicality for daily commuting needs.

----

-This project serves as a guide for those seeking to find the most efficient electric vehicle for their needs, based on objective data analysis rather than marketing claims.